Heath and Safety

 At a minimum, the plan will incorporate the following:

 - Schools will close if the state suggests it.

 - School will be notified by the local Department of Health on the situation.

 - School administrators should consider closing school if absentee rates impact the ability of the school to operate safely.

 - Schools may choose to modify operations prior to closing to help mitigate a rise in cases.
-If infection rates are rising above 5%; consider modifying school operations for medically vulnerable students and staff if they are participating in in-person activities.

 - Schools should consult their medical director and/or the local department of health when making such decisions.

 - Determine which operations will be decreased, or ceased and which operations will be conducted remotely; include process to conduct orderly closures which may include phasing, milestones, and involvement of key personnel.